replacementAI/Finding-Alpha-with-AI/README.md

 # Finding Alpha with AI
+NOTICE: This repo is v1, I have created an updated version at [v2].

 In these series of jupyter notebooks, we will go over how to create simple AI models for strategies in the stock market.

 In the [first notebook], we evaluate and visualize different models to determine the correlation (aka similarity) between their outputs, in order to create diverse strategies that will perform well when combined into one model.